 How to start a successful food business in Michigan

-MSU Extension will be working with the MSU Product Center for Agriculture and Natural Resources in offering these workshops.
-The Product Center is a gateway to generating success for Michigan entrepreneurs for the agriculture, natural resources and bio economy sectors.
+Michigan State University Extension is working with the MSU Product Center to educate food entrepreneurs how to safely make, label and successfully sell cottage foods by offering workshops around the state.
+The MSU Product Center is a gateway to generating success for Michigan entrepreneurs in the areas of agriculture, natural resources and bio economy.